-VNC on Linux Server bring virtual graphical desktop to UX, Windows and macOS clients
+VNC on Linux Server bring virtual desktop to Windows RDS Clients

 Virtual Network Computing – This tutorial describes how to deploy vncserver on Fedora, CentOS and RHEL.
 VNC or Virtual Network Computing is a graphical desktop that allows to control a host computer (Terminalserver) remotely from a client computer.
 A VNC server redirects the keyboard and mouse entry from the client computer (VNC viewer) to the host computer, like known from Windows Remote Desktop Protocol RDP also known as Remote Desktop Services RDS.

 This guide explain on how to set up a VNC server on CentOS 7 prepare with minimal installation and running as virtual machine.
 The server installation are based on Linux Mate workspace, however setup and configure VNC server using TigerVNC.